 It is a surprise to a lot of people when they find out that Indiana has a thriving casino industry that consists of nearly a dozen casinos and three off-track betting locations.
-Despite this, it is that thriving casino industry and an overall accepting attitude towards gambling that allowed for sports betting to be legalized in the state.
-The fact that the US Supreme Court overturned a 1992 Federal Act that banned sports betting nationwide in 2018 did not hurt, either.
+Despite this, it is that thriving casino industry and an overall accepting attitude towards gambling that allowed for sports betting to be legalized in the state in September of 2019.
+In addition to the wide array of physical sports betting locations, Indiana also approved mobile and online sports betting in October of 2019.

 There is mobile betting in Indiana, but there also exists plenty of brick and mortar locations where players can place wagers.
 The Indiana Gaming Commission has given the green light to 10 casinos and three off-track betting locations.
 This means that physical betting locations are accessible in virtually all parts of the state.
 Every approved sports betting location in Indiana, as well as the city within which they are located, are listed below: